-- Maintain an ISO 45001 / OHSAS 18001 occupational health and safety management system certification or equivalent
+- Maintain an ISO 45001 occupational health and safety management system certification or equivalent.

-The first reporting deadlines for the OECD Guidance requirement begin on 30 June 2022 and all aspects of the requirements will be fully embedded by 31 Dec 2023.
-The content below explains the requirements and deadlines in detail, provides the documents necessary to comply, and connects you to topic-specific guidance.
+All three aspects must be met now that the deadline of 31 December 2023 has passed.
+The content below explains the requirements in detail, provides the documents necessary to comply, and connects you to topic-specific guidance.

-If this is your first introduction to responsible sourcing and the LME, the LME recommends starting with the “Overview of LME responsible sourcing” (translations available).
+If this is your first introduction to responsible sourcing and the LME, the LME recommends starting with the LME Responsible Sourcing Handbook.

-If you are an LME brand producer ready to submit compliance information, please email the team.
+If you are an LME brand producer wishing to submit compliance information, please email the team.

-LME Policy on Responsible Sourcing of LME-Listed Brands sets out the basis on which the LME will determine whether a Brand is compliant with the LME's standards for the responsible sourcing.
+The LME Policy on Responsible Sourcing of LME-Listed Brands sets out the basis on which the LME will determine whether a brand is compliant with the LME's standards for the responsible sourcing.

-Brands following track B (audited LME RFA track) or track C (published LME RFA track) are required to fill out the LME Red Flag Assessment template.
-The document must be submitted to the LME in English, but is provided in seven additional languages for reference.
+Brands following track B (audited LME RFA track) or track C (published LME RFA track) are required to fill out the LME Red Flag Assessment template and the embedded Red Flag Assessment Workbook.

 Brands sourcing solely from secondary materials for the entire duration of the reporting period are exempt from the implementation of the OECD Guidance.
-Instead, these Brands are required to fill out the LME secondary material sourcing attestation form.
+Instead, these brands are required to fill out the LME Secondary Material Sourcing Attestation Form following track D.

 Guidance notes and webinars

-Watch the responsible sourcing webinar series for an in-depth discussion of the LME’s requirements.
+Watch the on-demand webinar series for an in-depth discussion of the LME’s responsible sourcing requirements.

-The LME responsible sourcing policy refers to various partners that may support a Brand’s compliance.
-These entities include LME approved standards for track A, auditors, alignment assessors, and ISO equivalent certification programmes.
-The assurance summary table describes the different points at which an audit, assurance or assessment is required within the LME responsible sourcing requirements.
+The LME Responsible Sourcing Policy refers to various partners that may support an LME-listed brand’s compliance.
+These entities include LME-approved standards for track A, auditors, alignment assessors and ISO equivalent certification programmes.

-If you would like to become an approved partner, please fill out the appropriate application form(s) available for download on the right and send them to firstname.lastname@example.org.
+If you would like to become an approved partner, please fill out the appropriate application form(s) available for download on the right hand side of this page and send them to firstname.lastname@example.org.

 The LME is also partnering with charities Pact and The Impact Facility to fund two responsible sourcing projects.Find out more